systemu-net/ruby-gemfile/README.md

 # ruby-gemfile

-Provides a hover link in Gemfile which refers to RubyGems site for specific Ruby gem
+Provides a hover link in Gemfile which refers to [RubyGems](https://rubygems.org/gems/) site for specific Ruby gem version defined in `Gemfile.lock`

 ## Release Notes

-### 0.0.2
+### 1.0.0

 Initial release.